asantos-6/codebook/docs/setup.md

 ## Pick a name and create a folder for your project

 When you start a project, you will need to decide how to structure it.
 As an academic, a project will tend to naturally map to a paper.
-Therefore, **one project = one paper = one folder = one git repository** is a generally a good default structure.
+Therefore, **one project = one paper = one folder = one git repository** is generally a good default structure.

 ```{margin}
 You might want to create extra standalone projects for tools you re-use across different papers.